nats-io/nats.deno/README.md

 ## JetStream

+JetStream is the NATS persistence engine providing streaming, message, and worker queues with At-Least-Once semantics.
 [Support for JetStream is built-in](jetstream.md).
-However, the JetStream API extensions are still in beta.
-Feel free to use them.
-The client will emit a console message when either `nc.jetstream()` or `nc.jetstreamManager()` apis are used to remind you they are in beta.